 There are multiple ways to read values from a Select:

-have the value sent to a provided MessageStream (e.g. an actor) without blocking the caller.
+By default the Select blocks the caller until a value to read is available.
+Alternatively, Select allows to have the value sent to a provided MessageStream (e.g. an actor) without blocking the caller.